BHFDSC/CCU002_01/england/Databricks/Functions/README.md

 # Databricks

-This directory contains the Databricks notebooks used in the NHS Digital TRE for this project.
+This directory contains the Databricks function notebooks used in the NHS Digital TRE for this project.